 To which the reply is, ‘You’re stupider than I thought.’

-The parable goes on.
-When Jesus said what he said, according to Matthew, the powers that be, from the offended Pharisees to the indignant people, rose up in anger to complain at this upstart’s insolent attempts to compare their trade and activities to ‘thievery.’
+According to Matthew, one of the Man’s disciples: when Jesus said what he said, the powers that be, from the offended Pharisees to the indignant people, rose up in anger to strike down this upstart.
+His attempts to compare their trade and activities to ‘thievery’ were insolent, if not blasphemous, and deserving of their wrath, which they dispensed with impunity.

 Where There’s Smoke…